WWE Raw preview: The lineup for the brand's WrestleMania 39 go-home show - Pro Wrestling Dot Net

 -A weigh-in for Brock Lesnar vs. Omos at WrestleMania 39

+-Montez Ford, Angelo Dawkins, Braun Strowman, and Ricochet vs. Chad Gable, Otis, Erik, and Ivar in an eight-man tag match

-Powell’s POV: I’m surprised they didn’t advertise more considering that Raw will be the brand’s go-home show for WrestleMania 39.
-Raw will be held in Phoenix, Arizona at Footprint Center.
+Powell’s POV: Raw will be held in Phoenix, Arizona at Footprint Center.
 Join me for my live review as the show airs every Monday at 7CT/8ET.
 Dot Net Members (including our Patreon patrons) have exclusive access to my weekly same night Raw audio reviews.

 Be the first to comment